-Political activities of and campaign contributions by the city's legislative officers, administrative officers, and employees shall be governed in accordance with applicable state and federal law.
+Section 67.1 Political Activities by Legislative and Administrative Officers, Employees Political activities of and campaign contributions by the city's legislative officers, administrative officers, and employees shall be governed in accordance with applicable state and federal law.
 All legislative and administrative officers and all city employees are prohibited from engaging in political activities during working hours.
 City officers and employees are prohibited from engaging in political activities at their work place.

-Furthermore, city officers and employees are prohibited from engaging in political activities on city property, provided this prohibition does not pertain to property that is otherwise open to the public for the purpose of engaging in political activities.
-(3-4-2003)
+Furthermore, city officers and employees are prohibited from engaging in political activities on city properties, provided this prohibition does not pertain to property that is otherwise open to the public for the purpose of engaging in political activities.

 Sec.
-68. Leases Of City Property.
+68. Leases of city property.